heptarch/heptarch.github.io/drafts/demon.md

 expertise in chemistry.
 I remember you stating in your lectures on acoustics that you had studied with Kekule."
 The absurdity has somewhat changed character.
-The notebook swims with equations, schematics, little exclamations of EYPHKA!
+The notebook swims with equations, schematics, scattered exclamations of EYPHKA!

 The grumpy composer looks on with amusement.
 Foster stammers:
 "Corpuscular machines?"
 The sounds of evening traffic float in from